Environment improvement project at four South Tyneside Metro stations

 Credit: Nexus

-The at four stations on the Tyne and Wear Metro in South is to be improved with a £3 million investment programme to improve walking and cycling links.
+The environment at four stations on the in South Tyneside is to be improved with a £3 million investment programme to improve walking and cycling links.

-The project is being led by South Tyneside Council and starts next Monday, 10th October at , where improvements will be made to the public realm surrounding the Metro station.
+The project is being led by South Tyneside Council and starts next Monday, 10th October at Chichester, where improvements will be made to the public realm surrounding the station.

 To minimise disruption, the improvements are being started at the same time as the major line closure.
 The line is due to reopen on 4th December, but the work will still be ongoing as it is not due to be completed until April 2023.